-Christmas artisan markets take place in the Pipe Shop at the Shipyards in North Vancouver’s Lower Lonsdale District in November and December.
+Christmas artisan markets take place in the Pipe Shop at the Shipyards in North Vancouver’s Lower Lonsdale District in December.

 Artisan Markets in the Pipe Shop at Christmas

-Admission to the winter holiday artisan markets is free, but donations benefiting the North Shore Neighbourhood House are greatly appreciated.
+Admission to the winter holiday artisan markets is free, but donations benefiting the North Shore Women’s Centre are greatly appreciated.

 The Pipe Shop is a large restored heritage building that’s used for various community events.
 It can also be rented for private use.

 In 2019 the Shipyards Christmas Markets took place in the Pipe Shop on the weekends of November 30-December 1, December 7-8 and December 14-15.